-Majors Creek Festival is committed to limiting our impact on the environment.
-We believe that we are all responsible to make our weekend clean, safe and healthy and to leave the space as we found it!
+Majors Creek Festival is a leader and an award winner in the sustainable events space and maintains its commitment to limiting our impact on the environment.
+We believe that we are all responsible for keeping our event clean, safe and healthy and leaving the space as we found it!

 In 2001 the organisers of the event decided to attempt something which had never been done before – they attempted to host their event with zero waste to landfill – titled “Going for Zero’ the project succeeded in its no waste go to landfill attempt.

 All recyclable material was recovered and organic waste was composted in a fenced area beside the tennis courts.